Bipolar II Disorder

 Depakote: This antiseizure drug also works to level out moods.
 It has a more rapid onset of action than lithium, and it can also be used for prevention.

 Lamictal: This drug is approved by the FDA for the maintenance treatment of adults with bipolar disorder.
 It has been found to help delay bouts of mood episodes of depression, mania, hypomania (a milder form of mania), and mixed episodes in people being treated with standard therapy.
+It is especially helpful in preventing lows.

 By definition, hypomanic episodes do not involve psychosis and do not interfere with functioning.
 Antipsychotic drugs, such as Abilify, Risperdal, Seroquel and others, are nevertheless sometimes used in hypomania and some (notably, Seroquel) are used for depression in bipolar II disorder.

-This class of drugs includes Xanax, Ativan, and Valium and is commonly referred to as tranquilizers.
+This class of drugs includes Xanax, Ativan, and Valium and is commonly referred to as minor tranquilizers.
 They are used for short-term control of acute symptoms associated with hypomania such as insomnia or agitation.

 Seroquel and Seroquel XR are the only medications FDA-approved specifically for bipolar II depression.
 Common antidepressants such as Prozac, Zoloft, and Paxil are also sometimes used in bipolar II depression, and are thought to be less likely to cause or worsen hypomania than is the case in bipolar I disorder.
 Other medicines sometimes used to treat bipolar II depression include mood stabilizers such as lithium or Depakote, and occasionally Lamictal (although the proven value of Lamictal in bipolar disorder is stronger for preventing relapses than treating acute episodes of bipolar depression).
 Psychotherapy, such as cognitive-behavioral therapy, may also help.